LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/client-tool/list-certs.md

 ## Output

-The following information about each certificate found are written to `stdout`, separated by semicolons (';'), one certificate per line:
+The following information about each certificate found are written to `stdout`, separated by semicolons (`;`), one certificate per line:

 1. Certificate thumbprint (used to specify the certificate to be used on other commands, e.g. the [sign](sign.md) command)
-1. Description of the certificate incluing the subject name and name of the certification authority
+1. Description of the certificate incluing the subject name and name of the certification authority (CA)

 For instance: